 The carrying amounts of heritage assets are reviewed when there is evidence of impairment for heritage assets, i.e. where an item has suffered physical deterioration or breakage or where doubts arise as to its authenticity.
 Any impairment is recognised and measured in accordance with the Council's general policies on impairment - see item 18 in this note.
+Depreciation is not charged as the assets are deemed to be held in perpetuity.
 Should any heritage assets be disposed of, the proceeds are accounted for in accordance with the Council's general provisions relating to the disposal of property, plant and equipment.